-Important notice on AGM arrangements in light of COVID-19
+Important notice on Annual General Meeting ("AGM") arrangements in light of COVID-19

-The Notice of AGM has been published on SGXNET and the AGM registration website at https://complete-corp.com/qtvascular-agm-egm/.
-A printed copy of this Notice, the proxy form and other documents related to the AGM will NOT be despatched to members of the Company.
+The Notice of AGM has been published on SGXNet, the Company's website and the AGM registration website at URL: https://registration.ryt-poll.com/home/index/qtvascular-agm.
+A printed copy of this Notice, the proxy form and other documents related to the AGM will NOT be despatched to shareholders of the Company.

-This notice sets out the Company's arrangements relating to, among others, attendance at the AGM via electronic means (including arrangements by which the AGM can be electronically accessed via live audio-visual webcast or live audio-only stream), submission of questions to the Chairman of the AGM in advance of the AGM, addressing of substantial and relevant questions prior to the AGM and/or voting by appointing the Chairman of the AGM as proxy for the AGM.
+This notice sets out the Company's arrangements relating to, among others, attendance and participation at the AGM via electronic means (including arrangements by which shareholders will be able to (i) observe and/or listen to the AGM proceedings through a "live" audio-visual webcast or "live" audio-only stream via their phones, tablets or computers; (ii) submit questions in advance of the AGM; and (iii) vote at the AGM (a) "live" by the shareholders themselves or their duly appointed proxy(ies) (other than the Chairman of the Meeting) via electronic means; or (b) by appointing the Chairman of the Meeting as proxy to vote on their behalf at the AGM.